 The City engineering team met with businesses in January 2022 to discuss Phase II.
 For those businesses and building owners who did not attend, we captured your feedback through a short survey about the future design of Phase II.

-Phase II is planned to widen both sides of Grand from Maple to Juniper and engineering design has not yet begun.
-We are currently gathering feedback from the Grand Avenue business and building owner community.
+Phase II is planned to widen both sides of Grand from Maple to Juniper and engineering design has begun.

 - Engineering Design late 2022 - mid - 2023